Roll of Honour of the 710 men of Hyde who fell in WW1

 William BARLOW

-Lance Corporal 12866 William BARLOW
+Lance Corporal 12866 William BARLOW of 7th Bn., Border Regiment

-Died of Wounds, Friday 12th October 1917, Casualty Clearing Station, Belgium, age 18
+Died of Wounds Friday 12th October 1917, Casualty Clearing Station, Belgium, age 18

-| Home address: | 28 Wood St, Hyde, Cheshire |
+| Of: | 28 Wood St, Hyde, Cheshire |

 | Born: | 1899, Hyde, Cheshire |

-| Parents: | Emma Barlow and John Barlow 14 Bank Street, Hyde, Cheshire |
+| Parents: | Emma Barlow and John Barlow of 14 Bank Street, Hyde, Cheshire |

 | Marital status: | Married to Florence Barlow (née Hadfield) |